Do you need contents insurance?

 You’ll have an excess on your contents insurance which means you’ll need to pay a minimum amount every time you claim.
 If you make a claim for £300 for example, and your excess is £250, you’ll only get £50 from your insurer.

 - You can choose a ‘new for old’ policy to replace damaged or lost items.

-- If you have personal possessions cover you’ll be covered if you lose items outside your home such as cameras, laptops and jewellery.
+- If you have personal possessions cover you’ll be covered if you lose or damage items outside your home such as cameras, laptops and jewellery.